smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

     refer to an external source library/file(member) instead of using the Command field on the step record itself.
-The contents of the external source member will be displayed, using one of the IBM i source file member display tools that are available on a user\'s system.
+The contents of the external source member will be displayed, using one of the IBM i source file member display tools that are available on a user's system.

 - **F8=DynVar**: Requests a list of available Dynamic Variable token